KevinAst/astx-redux-util/src/docs/guide/fullExample.md

    properties*), verses using an individual property reducer (*which does NOT have visibility to other widget properties*).

-   The placeboReducer works around the following [Redux.combineReducers()](http://redux.js.org/docs/api/combineReducers.html)
+   The defaulted state placebo works around the following [Redux.combineReducers()](http://redux.js.org/docs/api/combineReducers.html)
    issues: